Morgan Stanley bond trading unexpectedly strong

-The investment bank and brokerage said its bond trading revenue rose compared with last year's first quarter, stripping out an accounting quirk, even as its chief rival, Goldman Sachs Group Inc (GS.N), posted a decline.
+The investment bank and brokerage said its bond trading revenue rose compared with last year's first quarter, stripping out an accounting quirk, even as its chief rival, Goldman Sachs Group Inc, posted a decline.
 Morgan Stanley shares were up 1 percent at $17.85 in Thursday afternoon trading.

 "We had identified several years ago that we were punching below our weight in fixed income products," Chief Financial Officer Ruth Porat said in an interview.
 "I think you're beginning to see the fruits of all we've done here."